KPBS/py3-pmp-wrapper/README.md

 #### Generate Access Token

 After that, you will need to authenticate your client.
 To authenticate, pass in your client-id and client-secret to the `gain_access` method.
-You should already have a client-id and/or client-secret, but if not see below.
+You should already have a client-id and client-secret, but if not see below.

 ```python
 >>> client.gain_access(CLIENT-ID, CLIENT-SECRET) # This is NOT a username/password combination